ChromatixAU/chr-yith-woocommerce-ajax-search/README.md

 2. YITH WooCommerce Ajax Search in operation displaying WooCommerce search results

 == Changelog ==

+= 1.4.0-chromatix-0.0.3 - Released Jul 10, 2017 =
+* Added hook to alter search result arguments, such as product categories and more

 = 1.4.0 - Released: Jun 10, 2016 =
 * Added: Support to WooCommerce 2.6 RC1